rivenmedia/riven/README.md

 ```

 Then run `docker compose up -d` to start the container in the background.
 You can then access the web interface at `http://localhost:3000` or whatever port and origin you set in the `docker-compose.yml` file.

+> [!TIP]
+> On first run, Riven creates a `settings.json` file in the `data` directory.
+You can edit the settings from frontend, or manually edit the file and restart the container or use `.env` or docker-compose environment variables to set the settings (see `.env.example` for reference).

 #### What is ORIGIN ?